webster-and-webster/coffee-db/README.md

 In order to run the app locally, it requires you to have [postgresql](https://www.postgresql.org/) installed on your machine.
 Once postgresql is installed, run the `helpers/db_init.sql` file to build the database that matches the production schemas.
 This will give you the correct tables for the app to run correctly.

-In order to connect locally, add a database.ini file in the following location: `coffee_db/database/database.ini`
+In order to connect locally, add a settings.ini file in the root directory of the project.
 The file should look like the following:
 ```
 [postgresql]
 host=localhost